 Published on in Health Tip of the Week

-During the past year, CHOP’s Division of Otolaryngology – commonly known as Ear, Nose and Throat (ENT) specialists – has received an influx of calls related to children and teens losing their sense of smell, or anosmia.
+Throughout the pandemic, CHOP’s Division of Otolaryngology – commonly known as Ear, Nose and Throat (ENT) specialists – has received an influx of calls related to children and teens losing their sense of smell, or anosmia.
 For many, the loss of smell is caused by COVID-19, which while concerning, is usually something that will resolve within six months.
 For reasons that are not yet understood, some patients’ anosmia will persist for a longer duration.
 Importantly, a loss of smell can be due to problems unrelated to COVID-19 and may be a sign of a separate and possibly serious condition.

 So, how can families tell the difference?
 By consulting with an otolaryngologist (ENT specialist) to diagnose the issue and recommend next steps.